 Abu Dhabi Port of Call

 Abu Dhabi has been called the richest city in the world, and the sleek skyline beckons cruise ships like a siren.
 While not as popular with tourists as nearby Dubai, its slower pace and more conservative approach provides an authentic glimpse into Arab culture.
 Visits to landmarks like the enormous Sheikh Zayed Grand Mosque and the Cultural Foundation can augment this experience, and complement a holiday spent lying on the beautiful white sand beaches.

 Cruises to Abu Dhabi usually dock at Mina Zayed port, which lacks a dedicated cruise terminal, but is near to the city, and amenities like restaurants, shops and currency exchanges.

 Abu Dhabi is designed for cars, and most visitors find it easiest to utilise the city's fleet of white and gold metered taxis which are both plentiful and reasonably priced.
 There is a limited bus service which is undergoing expansion, however it runs from Mina Zayed port to downtown Abu Dhabi.
 Walking is not an efficient way to see the city due to its spread-out design.

 Abu Dhabi has a number of impressive architectural sights, including the Sheikh Zayed Mosque, and the spectacular Corniche waterfront.
-While there aren't as many cultural or historical sites, you can see what Bedouin life was like in the heritage Village living museum, or relax in Khalifa Park, a beautiful green space with an aquarium, museum, train, playground, and more.
+While there aren't as many cultural or historical sites, you can see what Bedouin life was like in the Heritage Village museum, or relax in Khalifa Park, a beautiful green space with an aquarium, museum, train, playground, and more.
 Abu Dhabi also has beautiful white sand beaches that offer their own attractions in sunbathing and watersports.